-Each team member should present their best ideas to the rest of the team, explaining its strengths and weaknesses.
+Each team member should present their best ideas to the team, explaining how each idea does or does not meet their team's design specification.
 Encourage students to ask the presenter questions and discuss the ideas further.

-At the end of this feedback time, ask students to come up with one idea that they want to develop into a product design.
+At the end of this feedback time ask students to come up with one idea that they want to develop into a product design.
 Remind them that it must be suitable for their user group, and that at this stage it is just an idea - the final design may look very different to this initial idea.